 Precautions

-Myo-inositol is also not recommended if you are pregnant or lactating.
-People with diabetes taking myo-inositol, should watch for signs of low blood sugar (hypoglycemia), as myo-inositol may lower blood sugar and hemoglobin A1c levels.
+Do not take Myo-Inositol or Selenium + Myo-inositol if you are pregnant, lactating, or taking the following medications: antidiabetic drugs, anticoagulant/antiplatelet drugs, barbiturates, blood thinners, and/or immunosuppressants.
+People with diabetes taking any form of myo-inositol should watch for signs of low blood sugar (hypoglycemia), as myo-inositol may lower blood sugar and hemoglobin A1c levels.

 What You Can Do Today

-If you have Hashimoto’s, you likely have one or more nutrient deficiencies.
-And while it’s important to investigate and correct any underlying root causes (such as food sensitivities, blood sugar imbalances or gut issues), in the meantime, myo-inositol supplementation could help you feel better.
+People with Hashimoto’s are prone to nutrient deficiencies.
+(44) While it’s important to investigate and correct underlying root causes (such as food sensitivities, blood sugar imbalances, or gut issues), in the meantime, myo-inositol supplementation could help you feel better.

-Remember, much of the research relating to Hashimoto’s has shown myo-inositol can increase the effectiveness of selenium.
+Remember, much of the research relating to Hashimoto’s has shown that myo-inositol can increase the effectiveness of selenium.
 Both have been found to reduce thyroid antibodies and anxiety.
-Myo-inositol has also been shown to reduce TSH levels and balance blood sugar, as well as help with depression, mood swings and OCD.
-It can encourage a healthy mood, emotional wellness and less stressful behaviors.
+(12,15) Myo-inositol has also been shown to reduce TSH levels and balance blood sugar, as well as help with depression, mood swings, and OCD.
+It can encourage a healthy mood, emotional wellness, and less stressful behaviors.
+(12,45,46)

 Even those who haven’t yet been diagnosed with thyroid disease, due to having a “normal” TSH level, could still have thyroid antibodies, and I recommend testing for those.
 It is easy and inexpensive, and antibody testing provides you with “early warning” information that can help you prevent further damage to your thyroid.
 Remember, you can have thyroid antibodies for years – even a decade – prior to testing abnormal for TSH.